David Raju Palaparthi: Early life

-He was born in Mattigunta Village of Naguluppala Padu Mandal of Prakasham District.
-He did his graduation in Master of Arts and L.L.B. from Andhra University.
+Palaparthi was born in Mattigunta Village of Naguluppala Padu Mandal of Prakasam district on 7 May 1958.
+He graduated with a Master of Arts and L.L.B. from Andhra University.

 Political career

 His political career was started in the year 1987 as party member in Telugu Desam Party.
 Later, he rose to Member of Mandal Praja Parishad.
 After that, he was elected as Chairman to Zilla Praja Parishad.
 In 1999, for the first time; he was elected as Member of Andhra Pradesh Legislative Assembly from Santhanuthalapadu constituency from Telugu Desam Party.
 Later, he joined YSR Congress Party in 2010.
 In 2014, he was elected as Member of Andhra Pradesh Legislative Assembly from Yerragondapalem constituency from YSR Congress Party.
-But, he shifted to Telugu Desam Party in 2016.
+He shifted to Telugu Desam Party in 2016.

+Death

+Palaparthi died from kidney disease on 25 August 2024, at the age of 66.